• Skip to primary navigation

 How to Make Truffles

 To make homemade copycat Lindt truffles, place softened cream cheese into a bowl.
+(Soften the cream cheese at room temperature for a couple of hours or place it into a microwave-safe bowl and heat for approximately 30 seconds.)

 In another bowl, melt the chocolate in the microwave in 30-second intervals.
 Or melt it in a saucepan over low heat, stirring often.